Circuit topology (electrical): Solving the network variables

 Once a set of geometrically independent variables have been chosen the state of the network is expressed in terms of these.
 The result is a set of independent linear equations which need to be solved simultaneously in order to find the values of the network variables.
 This set of equations can be expressed in a matrix format which leads to a characteristic parameter matrix for the network.
 Parameter matrices take the form of an impedance matrix if the equations have been formed on a loop-analysis basis, or as an admittance matrix if the equations have been formed on a node-analysis basis.

 These equations can be solved in a number of well-known ways.
 One method is the systematic elimination of variables.
 Another method involves the use of determinants.
 This is known as Cramer's rule and provides a direct expression for the unknown variable in terms of determinants.
 This is useful in that it provides a compact expression for the solution.
 However, for anything more than the most trivial networks, a greater calculation effort is required for this method when working manually.

 Duality

 Two graphs are dual when the relationship between branches and node pairs in one is the same as the relationship between branches and loops in the other.
 The dual of a graph can be found entirely by a graphical method.

 The dual of a graph is another graph.
 For a given tree in a graph, the complementary set of branches (i.e., the branches not in the tree) form a tree in the dual graph.
-The set of current loop equations associated with the tie sets of the original graph and tree are identical to the set of voltage node-pair equations associated with the cut sets of the dual graph.
+The set of current loop equations associated with the tie sets of the original graph and tree is identical to the set of voltage node-pair equations associated with the cut sets of the dual graph.

 The following table lists dual concepts in topology related to circuit theory.